MScSM | Criteria & Minimum Standards

 - If an applicant has taken a Research Methods course, please list the course (with course code and title as listed on your official transcript) on your Resume.

 - If an applicant has not taken a Research Methods course, please still apply to our program!
-Accepted students may be asked to complete a Research Methods course before the program begins.
+Accepted students will be asked to complete a Research Methods course before the program begins.

 English Proficiency for International Students